Kenneth058/truenorth-tasks-manager/Readme.md

 ## Requirements
 1. In order to run this project, you must have installed docker and docker-compose on your machine.
-2. In case the endpoint `https://hipsum.co/the-api/` is returning a 404 error, you must be sure that the variable `HIPSUMAVAILABLE` in the **docker-compose** file is set as `false`.
+2. In case the url `https://hipsum.co/the-api/` is returning a 404 error, you must be sure that the variable `HIPSUMAVAILABLE` in the **docker-compose** file is set as `false`.
 If the endpoint is working, you should change the environment variable as `true`.

 ## Important note
 A `random sentences generator API` was built in order to replace `hipsum` API, because this wasn't working and was retrieving a 404 error.
 This random sentences generator API works exactly as hipsum does.